annettefo/discussion_board/README.md

 # discussion_board
 # preparation for the blackbelt
 # still need to add validations and user tables
+# first deployment